 01 Jun National Virtual Walk

-Celina LaBrec-Salmons was the first person to register for the first-ever Alport syndrome Virtual Walk, which will be held on June 18.
+Celina LaBrec-Salmons was the first person to register for the first-ever Alport syndrome Virtual Walk, which was held on June 18, 2016.
 This is a national event to raise funds and awareness by encouraging people to participate in their own communities.

 She took participation one step further and is also hosting a community walk in Galloway, OH.
-Her online fundraising page raised nearly $700 in the first day and her team fundraising total is now approaching $2,000.
+Her online fundraising page raised nearly $700 in the first day!
 ASF asked her to share her family’s story and her reasons for hosting an event.

 We did not know there was a kidney disease in the family until my father’s kidneys failed.
 He had two failed transplants then passed away after 12 years of dialysis.
 He was 42 and I was 15.
 I had my kidney biopsy when I was 9.
 They did not have genetic testing at that time.
 Since no one in our family had hearing loss there was no apparent connection to Alport syndrome.
 We were never given a diagnosis.
 Fast forward to the summer of 2015.
 My then 13-year-old son underwent biopsy and genetic testing and we finally had a name for this disease.
 My uncle who lives in Tacoma had a successful kidney transplant.
 His grandson is now undergoing work up for the disease using the genetic information we received from my son.
 My 7-year-old son will have his genetic testing soon, as well.